kleinbottle/swanlotus/content/blogs/open-secrets/open-secrets.md

 "I mentioned this to Seven, but he laughed it off.
 A little miffed, I told Seven that I would convince him that Kronecker was wrong, and was prepared to bet on it.
 There are many open secrets of mathematics all around us.
 All of them cry out that he was wrong."

 Seven---never one to withdraw from an engagement with probability---said, "You are on.
 I _know_ that [encryption of secrets](https://cloud.google.com/learn/what-is-encryption) is grounded in the integers.
-Integers guard our secrets.
+Integers guard our very secrets.
 So, you are bound to lose."

 "And so began a discussion on the open secrets of mathematics that took us into the realms of the integers, the rationals, the irrationals, $\pi$, $e$, $\phi$, etc.," continued Sol.